ilyamk/uniswap-v3-lp-strategy-toolkit/README.md

 ## 📉 Performance Metrics

-The toolkit now calculates a comprehensive set of performance metrics:
+The toolkit calculates a comprehensive set of performance metrics:

 ### Basic Metrics
 - **Total Return**: Overall percentage return of the strategy